MSCRATCH/PHPU_2.6.1/README.md

 ## PHPU_2.6.1

-PHPU_2.6.1 is a PHP and mysql based CMS that has been written procedurally.
+PHPU_2.6.1 is a PHP and MySQL based CMS that has been written procedurally.
 It has a simple structure, so it can easily be expanded.

 *Technologies*